Chen Li Exhibition June 2018

 Inspired by the spectacular landscapes and Buddhist philosophy of his native Yunnan Province, Chen Li weaves East and West into a unique visual language full of harmony, spontaneity, and a brilliant interplay of colours and textures.

-Defying categorisation, Chen Li says “Chinese art and Western art have different views about reality.
-But when I paint, I ignore the rules to create living artistic images.
+“Chinese art and Western art have different views about reality” says Chen Li, “but when I paint, I ignore the rules to create living artistic images.
 Just like writing a love letter, content is key; what pen you use is not important."

 About Chen Li